unboundsecurity/unbound-integration/azure/azure-java/README.md

 Refer to http://ant.apache.org/ivy/history/2.2.0/ant.html for further details.

 ## Build
-Copy the Unbound Java Security Provider (`ekm-java-provider-2.0.jar`) file from the EKM Client distribution to the root directory of the project and run `ant`.
+Copy the Unbound Java Security Provider (`ekm-java-provider-2.0.jar`) file from the UKC Client distribution to the root directory of the project and run `ant`.

 ## Usage
 Include The Unbound Java Security Provider (`ekm-java-provider-2.0.jar`) file and the `dist/ub-azure.jar` in your project.

 ### Assumptions
 In the following code we assume that:
-- EKM cluster contains partition named `"part1"`
+- UKC cluster contains partition named `"part1"`
-- EKM partition "part1" contains RSA key named `"key-name"`
+- UKC partition "part1" contains RSA key named `"key-name"`

 ### Blob encryption
 ```java